• Winter recipes

 In a bowl, add wholewheat flour, turmeric, chilli powder, fresh ginger, cumin powder, salt and chopped methi leaves.
 Mix them together.

-Now add Yogurt to the flour and knead to a soft, smooth dough.
+Now add Yogurt to the flour and knead to a soft dough.
 Adjust the yogurt accordingly.
 If you are using chickpea flour, you may need a little more yogurt than suggested.
 Allow the dough to rest for 15-20 minutes.
 Add a teaspoon of oil and knead again.

-Divide the dough into equal round golf ball portions.
+Divide the dough into equal ball portions.
 Pick one dough ball at a time and roll it uniform, thin and flat.
 Dust off any excess flour.

-Cook it on a skillet for 2 minutes by drizzling a little oil around.
+Heat a skillet over medium heat.
+Add the rolled thepla on the heated pan and cook for 2 minutes.
+Drizzle a little oil around.
 I prefer not to add oil if we are going to enjoy it immediately for lunch/ dinner.

 Store the cooked thepla's in a casserole dish or hot pot.